Numerical Computation Based on the Method of Fundamental Solutions for a Cauchy Problem of Heat Equation

 Example 1.
 Let the exact solution for problem (1) be

-All the given boundary data and initial condition
+All the given boundary data

 can be obtained from the exact solution